ArminJo/Arduino-OpenWindowAlarm/README.md

 Before power reduction changes
 ![Final power reduction](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/pictures/Digispark.jpg)

 We now have a Digispark board that [consumes 6 mA at 1MHz and 3,7 volt](https://github.com/ArminJo/micronucleus-firmware#measured-digispark-pll-clock-supply-current).
 With a battery of **2000 mAh** it will run for **14 days**.
-But it is possible to reduce power consumption to **27 µA** in 3 Steps.
+But it is possible to reduce power consumption to **27 ï¿½A** in 3 Steps.
 1. **Disabling the power LED** by breaking the copper wire that connects the power LED to the diode with a knife or removing / disabling the 102 resistor saves 2/2.2 mA.
 2. **Removing the VIN voltage regulator** saves 1.5/3.0 mA.<br/>
 The board now needs 3/4.3 mA at 3.7/5 volt and the 2000mAh battery will last for 28 days.